 Having made enquiries, the Directors consider that the Group has adequate resources to continue in business for the foreseeable future, and that it is therefore appropriate to adopt the going concern basis in preparing the financial statements of the Group.
-More details of the Group's funding and liquidity position are provided in the Operating and Financial Review under the headings "Current funding structure" and "Going concern, liquidity and treasury management".
+More details of the Group's funding and liquidity position are provided in the Operating and financial review under the headings "Current funding structure" and "Going concern, liquidity and treasury management".

-Directors' Report (continued)
+Directors' Report

-The Company's strategy, long term business objectives and operating model
+The Group's strategy, long term business objectives and operating model

-The Group's strategy, long term business objectives and operating model are set out in the Operating and Financial Review and include an explanation of how the Company will generate value over the longer term.
+The Group's strategy, long term business objectives and operating model are set out in the Operating and financial review and includes an explanation of how the Group will generate value over the longer term.